Therese Åsland

-Therese Åsland (born 26 August 1995) is a Norwegian footballer who plays for Brann and the Norway women's national football team.
+Therese Åsland (born 26 August 1995) is a Norwegian footballer who plays for Djurgårdens IF and the Norway women's national football team.
 She was selected to the team representing Norway at the 2019 FIFA Women's World Cup.

 Club career

 Brann

 In December 2021, Åsland became the first signing for the newly formed women's side of Brann.

+In July 2023, she joined Djurgården.
+In February 2025, she was appointed captain of the team.